-If the symptoms of heat exhaustion are recognized and treated when they occur, you can likely avoid the more serious situation of treating a heatstroke victim.
+To stay safe, it’s important to recognize the signs and symptoms, both of heat exhaustion as well as heat stroke.
+If the symptoms are recognized and treated when they occur, you can likely avoid the more serious situation of treating a heatstroke victim.

-Signs of Heat Exhaustion
+Symptoms of Heat Exhaustion

 The signs of heat exhaustion, once you know what to look for, are fairly obvious, and can include some or all of the following: